ops-center/prometheus-metrics-exporter/README.md

-# prometheus-remote-metric-writer
+# prometheus-metrics-exporter

-prometheus remote metric writer
+Write metric to m3db using prometheus remote write.